mn-revival/charybdis/README.md

 ```

 ### Building the ROM
-Once you have generated a source tree navigate to the source tree and run `make`.
+Once you have generated a source tree, navigate to the source tree and run `make`.
 The MD5 hash of the built ROM is compared against the original to validate a correct disassembly.

 ## Development
 Install the following: